iPhra/HypermediaApplications/README.md

 This course aims at providing students with the knowledge and skills needed to design and to implement complex, high quality web based hypermedia applications for stationary and mobile devices.

-This repository refers to the 2019 edition of the course, which main topic is an online library.
+This repository refers to the 2019 edition of the course, whose main topic is an online library.

 ## Website
 [Lambrooklyn Inc.](https://polimi-hyp-2019-team-10489796.herokuapp.com/)